pglass/learning-ruby/README.md

 y == :hello   # true
 ```

+### Symbols and hashing

-I've seen people say symbols are good for hashing, but DON'T mix symbols and
+People say symbols are good for hashing.
+Why?

+- Symbols are immutable
+- Symbols hash/compare based on their object id, which is fast

+But be careful!
+AVOID mixing symbols and strings as hash keys.
+Symbols hash on
-strings in a hash.
-Symbols hash on their object id, while strings hash on
+their object id, while strings hash on their contents (effectively).
+For
-their contents, effectively.
+example,

 ```
 map = {}